API versioning strategy

 -

-A notice about the deprecation is posted in the developer changelog.
+A deprecation announcement is posted in the developer changelog.

 -